apivideo/api.video-api-client-generator/templates/documentation/reference/README.md

 ## Limitation

 Video upload (VOD) is limited in size and minutes.
-We support video upload for:
+We support upload for videos that are:

-- Videos <10GB in size.
+- at most 20 GiB in size.
-- Video that are <1440 minutes in length.
+- at most 1440 minutes in length.

 ## Pagination